 Nearly all everyday items are produced from natural gas and crude oil.
 In light of the global climate change and energy independence, natural gas consumption must urgently be reduced.
-The spin-off “Cyclize” of the University of Stuttgart has developed a new procedure with which natural gas can be replaced by plastic waste and exhaust gas CO2.
+The spin-off “Cyclize” of the University of Stuttgart has developed a new process with which natural gas can be replaced by plastic waste and exhaust gas CO2.
 This means that new products such as plastics, foams, adhesives, paints, and varnishes can be produced entirely without fossil-based resources.
 And CO2 can also be reduced in the process.

 The new plasma process was invented by the three young researchers – Maike Lambarth, Stephan Renninger, and Jan Stein – from the Institute for Photovoltaics at the University of Stuttgart.
 They founded the spin-off “Cyclize” and would like to solve three central problems with a single process: